-And some of my recent activities…
+And some recent activities…

 May 17: At the Diplomatic Academy in Vienna, I moderated an event called ‘Modern Day Slavery Is the Human Rights Issue of Our Time – A Discourse about Social Innovations for Effective Crime Prevention in Human Trafficking.’